WSU Regional Institute on Aging

 In a presentation on January 25, 2005 to the university administration, 12 investigators (from Gerontology, Psychology, Engineering, Performing Arts, Exercise Physiology, Communicative Sciences and Disorders, Communications, and the Center for Physical Activity and Aging) spoke about their work in a broad range of areas related to prevention and lifestyle improvement for older adults.
 Also presenting was WSU-LINK, which seeks to facilitate mutually beneficial partnerships between the university and the community it serves.
 While these activities were impressive, it was agreed that a new organizational model providing better coordination for aging research activities was required.
 As a result, both Vice President for Academic Affairs and Research Dr. John Hutchinson, and President Donald Beggs gave their authorization for the creation of the new Regional Institute on Aging.

 In 2006, the newly appointed Vice President for Academic Affairs and Research Gary L. Miller, Ph.D. and Associate Vice President for Research J. David McDonald, Ph.D. joined the efforts and provided the support, along with Larksfield Place Retirement Community, to establish the Regional Institute on Aging.
 Teresa S. Radebaugh, Sc.D., was named the first Director, and the Institute was officially launched on April 4, 2007 at a formal ceremony held at the Eugene M. Hughes Metropolitan Complex.
-Alex Chaparro, PhD took over as director in August 2015.
+Alex Chaparro, PhD took over as director in August 2015 and served until July 2017.